Humane-AI-RUG/humane-ai-rug.github.io/index.md

 title: Welcome to the Humane AI Repository!
 ---

 This Markdown-backed knowledge graph aims to gather information related to academic and industry activity around human(e) AI.
-This website and  the underlying GitHub repository is an initiative of the [[Humane AI Group RUG]].
+This site and  the underlying GitHub repository is an initiative of the [[Humane AI Group RUG]].

 Fundamental to this initiative is the [[Sectorplan Social Sciences and Humanities]].
 A good place to start is [[Delegation of Subtheme Responsibilities]].